abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Sets and functions can express relationships between all kinds of objects, and even people.
 Every question that you ask that has an answer can be expressed as a function.

-The question "How far are we from New York?" is a function with set of all places in the world as source set and its target set consisting of the set of all positive numbers.
+The question "How far are we from New York?" is a function that has the set of all places in the world as source set and its target set consisting of the set of all natural numbers.

 The question "Who is my father?" is a function whose source is the set of all people in the world.